Customer-Centric Leadership Traits

 By doing so, you are signaling clearly the importance of the customer to all internal and external stakeholders, who in their turn will be encouraged to do the same.

-An associative customer-reflection session is a good starting point of identifying routes of customer inclusion in daily business routines.
+An associative customer-reflection session is a good starting point for identifying routes of customer inclusion in daily business routines.

 Ensure that you are available on social media.
 At the same time, it goes without saying that you cannot be online 24/7, but you assign someone to manage your social media account, while keeping yourself in the loop to ensure that your presentation is a genuine reflection of you as a customer-centric leader.